BYUCS235/Interval-Tree-Lab/Readme.md

    1. Your class should be stored in `AugmentedIntervalTree.h`
       1. You do not need to separate your code into separate `.h` and `.cpp` files, though you may choose to do so if you desire.
       2. If you do write an `AugmentedIntervalTree.cpp`, be sure to submit it in addition to the other files.
+        1. Note: it can be tricky to implement templated classes in a `.cpp`, so only attempt this if you know the issues and their solutions.
    2. This class must implement all the pure virtual functions found in `IntervalTree.h`
    3. This class is expected to not have any memory leaks
 2. Write your own `tests.cpp`